supahcraig/redpanda_basics/Observability.md

 THis is a total work in progress.
-If you're reading this, shame on you.
+If you're trying to follow along with any of this, shame on you.

+This repo may cover some of the same ground:  https://github.com/redpanda-data/observability/blob/main/cloud/docker-compose.yml

 # Docker